-The employment agreement of each named executive officer provides for payment of any unpaid bonus for any fiscal year that had been completed at the time of the executive's death or termination of employment due to disability.
+The employment agreement of each named executive officer (other than Mr. Rasulo, who does not have an employment agreement) provides for payment of any unpaid bonus for any fiscal year that had been completed at the time of the executive's death or termination of employment due to disability.
 The amount of the bonus will be determined by the Compensation Committee using the same criteria used for determining a bonus as if the executive remained employed.
-In addition, Mr. Iger's employment agreement provides that if he dies or terminates employment due to disability prior to June 30, 2018 and prior to the occurrence of a change in control, Mr. Iger (or his estate) will, following the completion of fiscal year 2018, receive a Growth Incentive Retention Payment in an amount determined pursuant to the schedule on page 29 of this Proxy Statement based on the Company's actual performance through the end of fiscal year 2018, but pro-rated to reflect the period of his actual employment after fiscal year 2014.
+In addition, Mr. Iger's employment agreement provides that if he dies or terminates employment due to disability prior to June 30, 2018 and prior to the occurrence of a change in control, Mr. Iger (or his estate) will, following the completion of fiscal year 2018, receive a Growth Incentive Retention Payment in an amount determined pursuant to the schedule on page 40 of this Proxy Statement based on the Company's actual performance through the end of fiscal year 2018, but pro-rated to reflect the period of his actual employment after fiscal year 2014.